shalinda/chatbot/README.md

 ![Screenshot](img/screen1.png)

 This is an interactive chat application.
 When knoweldge base dropdown is selected it uses generic anthropic.claude-3-haiku-20240307-v1:0 model from bedrock to search and provide the response.
-User are able to build knowledge bases by preloading pdf documents to kb folder.
+User is able to build knowledge bases by preloading pdf documents to kb folder.
 Any Q n A against the knwoeldge base.

 ## Building knowledge base